Thursday, November 30, 2023

 Events move quickly from this point on.
 The next day all Japanese fishing boats are seized, Japanese schools are closed, and Japanese newspapers shut down.
 At night lights must be turned off or windows covered with thick black paper.
 "The lantern at the Japanese War Memorial in Stanley Park was extinguished soon after the bombing, the loyal sacrifice of the Japanese soldiers forgotten."

-Expecting her first child, Hisa and her family along with thousands of other Japanese Canadians wonder what this will mean.
+Expecting her first child, Hisa and her family along with thousands of other Japanese Canadians struggle to understand what this will mean.
 What will happen to their homes and businesses?
 What will happen to their sons and husbands and grandfathers?
 Will their family be separated?
 When will they be able to return home?

 Discussion